The Perfect Cheesecake Experience! Before you do a cheesecake dive, read through these cheesecake tips before you begin.

-- The cheesecake filling is made by creaming the cheese and mixing it with eggs, sugar and whatever other flavors you want to incorporate into it.
+- The cheesecake filling is normally made by creaming the cream cheese and mixing it with eggs, sugar and whatever other flavors you want to incorporate into it.
 The mixture is then poured into a special spring-form pan and baked.

 - Graham wafers, gingersnaps, vanilla wafers, shortbread cookies or any flavor of sandwich cookies can be used.
 Pie crust, cake crust or even a cookie dough crust can also work.
 Nuts and oats are sometimes used in the crust base too.
 Cheesecakes can be crust-less too!

 - This will prevent lumps and bumps and what you want, is to end up with a smooth batter.
 Having all of your ingredients at room temperature makes it much easier to combine everything more evenly.

 - For the best texture, whip the cream cheese at a low speed until light and fluffy before adding other ingredients.
 Add sugar until well combined, then add in the dry ingredients, whipping on low speed until satiny for an additional minute or two for creaminess.
 Add eggs last, one at a time, and gently mix them in until just combined.

 - If you've never used a springform pan, here are some tips how.
 They are round baking pans that have a removable bottom that gets released from a spring latch on the side of the pan.
 So the latch is tightened when baking and unlatched when releasing it from the pan.
 Pretty cool.

 - Use a oven thermometer to confirm.
 Cheesecake baked at too high a temperature and/or for too long will crack.
 If you want a lovely creamy texture, don't over-bake.

-Preferably bake your cheesecake in a water bath, also known as a Bain Marie.
-It’s a clever trick to better regulate the cooking temperature in recipes that depend mostly on eggs for their structure.
+- Water baths are a clever trick to better regulate the cooking temperature in recipes that depend mostly on eggs for their structure.

-- Because eggs are extremely sensitive to heat, – no more than 212 degrees F. (100 degrees C.) so they don't cook too quickly, causing curdling and cracks.
+- Because eggs are extremely sensitive to heat - no more than 212 degrees F. (100 degrees C.) so they don't cook too quickly, causing curdling and cracks.
 The water bath works by absorbing the heat and distributing it gently and evenly around the cheesecake.

-- Wrap outside of cheesecake pan in a double layer of foil, covering the underside and extending all the way to the top.
+- Wrap outside of cheesecake pan in a double layer of foil covering the underside and extending all the way to the top.
 Foil helps protect against water leaking in and having a soggy crust.

 - Prepare a sheet cake pan and line with foil.